p10rahulm/your-static-website/content/_index.md

 [cta]
     active = true
     # Check the toml file in data/layouts/ to see what is rendered.
-    # The render function is in layouts/functions/render_fields.html and is claled from cta.html in layouts/homepage-sections
+    # The render function is in layouts/functions/render_content_layout_fields.html and is claled from cta.html in layouts/homepage-sections
-    layout = "call_to_action1"
+    layout = "home_cta"
+    [cta.content]
+    top_right_image = "img/dog_transparency2.jpg"
+    bottom_left_image = "img/dog_transparency1.jpg"
+    heading = "You can call someone to action" subheading = "And hope that they come and do the action.
+This is called call to action" cta_button1_text = "Start a new blog with Raz" cta_button2_text = "Sign up for our blog"